-ATEED employed 22.72 full time equivalent (FTE) marketing and communications staff as at 30 June 2018, a reduction of 5 compared to the previous year.
+ATEED employed 25.26 full time equivalent (FTE) marketing and communications staff as at 30 June 2019.
 The FTE number varied throughout the financial year when additional short-term projects required marketing and communications support.

-Staff are divided across two teams: Brand & Marketing (which includes employees working on marketing, design and digital channels), and External Relations (which includes employees working on communication and media engagement).
+Staff are divided across two teams: Brand & Marketing (which includes employees working on marketing, design and digital channels), and Media & External Relations (which includes employees working on communication and media engagement).

 ATEED’s role in marketing Auckland as a destination

 ATEED leads the region’s business and industry sector development; it undertakes activities to attract investment, multi-national businesses, international students, and high-value visitors (including business event delegates); it also facilitates the region’s major events portfolio.
 The organisation is the guardian of the Auckland regional brand, responsible for marketing Auckland as a destination internationally and domestically.